 You would better know that the duration of the dental program in Denmark is 5 years and one year of training.

 You should also know about the 6-year rule.
-If 6 years has passed since the end of your education and the date you are applying to work in Denmark, you must have one year of work experience as a professional dentist to become eligible.
+If 6 years has passed since the end of your education and the date you are applying to work in Denmark, you must have one year of work experience as a professional dentist to become eligible and immigrate and work in Denmark as a dentist.
 If it is not so, your application will be rejected.

 If you meet the above rules, you must complete the online application form and send the printed version along with the other documents to Danish officials.
 You can access the application form from the Danish Patient Safety Authority website.